- Oops!Something went wrong.Please try again later.

-Given that Delek US Holdings didn't make a profit in the last twelve months, we'll focus on revenue growth to form a quick view of its business development.
-Generally speaking, companies without profits are expected to grow revenue every year, and at a good clip.
+Delek US Holdings isn't currently profitable, so most analysts would look to revenue growth to get an idea of how fast the underlying business is growing.
+Shareholders of unprofitable companies usually expect strong revenue growth.
 Some companies are willing to postpone profitability to grow revenue faster, but in that case one does expect good top-line growth.

 The image below shows how earnings and revenue have tracked over time (if you click on the image you can see greater detail).

-We consider it positive that insiders have made significant purchases in the last year.
+We like that insiders have been buying shares in the last twelve months.
 Even so, future earnings will be far more important to whether current shareholders make money.
-This free report showing analyst forecasts should help you form a view on Delek US Holdings
+So we recommend checking out this free report showing consensus forecasts

 A Different Perspective

 Delek US Holdings shareholders gained a total return of 13% during the year.
 Unfortunately this falls short of the market return.
 The silver lining is that the gain was actually better than the average annual return of 2% per year over five year.
 This could indicate that the company is winning over new investors, as it pursues its strategy.
 I find it very interesting to look at share price over the long term as a proxy for business performance.
 But to truly gain insight, we need to consider other information, too.
 Case in point: We've spotted 2 warning signs for Delek US Holdings you should be aware of, and 1 of them is significant.

 Delek US Holdings is not the only stock that insiders are buying.
 For those who like to find winning investments this free list of growing companies with recent insider purchasing, could be just the ticket.

 Please note, the market returns quoted in this article reflect the market weighted average returns of stocks that currently trade on US exchanges.